TOPIC: FREE STATISTICAL SOFTWARE

 Broadening data science horizons: Useful Python packages for working with data

-14th October 2021My response to changes in the technology stack used in clinical research is to develop some familiarity with programming and scripting platforms that complement and compete with SAS, a system with which I have been programming since 2000.
+My response to changes in the technology stack used in clinical research is to develop some familiarity with programming and scripting platforms that complement and compete with SAS, a system with which I have been programming since 2000.
 While one of these has been R, Python is another that has taken up my attention, and I now also have Julia in my sights as well.
 There may be others to assess in the fullness of time.

-While I first started to explore the Data Science world in the autumn of 2017, it was in the autumn of 2019 that I began to complete LinkedIn training courses on the subject.
+While I began to explore the Data Science world in the autumn of 2017, it was in the autumn of 2019 that I began to complete LinkedIn training courses on the subject.
 Good though they were, I find that I need to actually use a tool to better understand it.
 At that time, I did get to hear about Python packages like Pandas, NumPy, SciPy, Scikit-learn, Matplotlib, Seaborn and Beautiful Soup though it took until of spring of this year for me to start gaining some hands-on experience with using any of these.

 During the summer of 2020, I attended a BCS webinar on the CodeGrades initiative, a programming mentoring scheme inspired by the way classical musicianship is assessed.
 In fact, one of the main progenitors is a trained classical musician and teacher of classical music who turned to Python programming when starting a family to have a more stable income.
 The approach is that a student selects a project and works their way through it, with mentoring and periodic assessments carried out in a gentle and discursive manner.
 Of course, the project has to be engaging for the learning experience to stay the course, and that point came through in the webinar.